CIA activities in Nicaragua: Ouster of Somoza

 In February 1979, the United States suspended all foreign aid to Nicaragua due to Somoza's unwillingness to compromise.
 On July 14, 1979, on behalf of President Jimmy Carter, Secretary of State Cyrus Vance sent a letter that urged Somoza to end the status quo and start the transition process following the OAS's recommendation.
 Secretary Vance tried to convince Somoza that military action to fight the Sandinista was not possible, and the only way to go was through the transition process.
 The transition would permit the moderate faction to survive and to counterbalance the radical elements within the warring groups.
-Secretary Vance also reiterates that Somoza's departure should be carried out in due course, and the U.S. government would welcome him in the US.
+Secretary Vance also reiterated that Somoza's departure should be carried out in due course, and the U.S. government would welcome him in the US.
 At the same time, on July 15, 1979, the U.S. ambassador in Costa Rica, Marvin Weissman, suggested Secretary Vance to invite moderate groups of Nicaraguans who live in the U.S. to come to the State Department's briefing on July 17 or 18.
 The purpose of inviting the groups was to bolster the moderates position in Nicaragua to counterbalance the radical factions of the Sandinista during the political transition.

 By July, Somoza had fled the country.
 FSLN Sandinista forces quickly assumed power in Managua, and the United States quickly moved to recognize the legitimacy of the new government and offer aid, however the FSLN chose instead to look to global communist interests including the Soviets and Cubans for support.
 By 1980, the Government of National Recognition (GRN) under Cuban influence had begun installing pro-Marxist, anti-U.S. doctrine into the Nicaraguan educational system.
 U.S. policy on Nicaragua began to favor support for anti-Sandinista "Contras", because most people involved in the U.S. intelligence operations, including Richard Nixon feared that "defeat for the rebels would probably lead to a violent Marxist guerrilla movement in Mexico and in other Central American countries."